 By reducing the bundle size, angular tree shaking approach helps decrease the amount of data transferred over a network, which boosts performance and optimizes loading speed.

-In summary, while lazy loading offers numerous benefits in terms of performance optimization and scalability, web application performance tuning improves, it also introduces complexities and considerations that developers must carefully balance with the specific needs and constraints of their Angular applications.
+In summary, while lazy loading in Angular offers numerous benefits in terms of performance optimization and scalability, web application performance tuning improves, it also introduces complexities and considerations that developers must carefully balance with the specific needs and constraints of their Angular applications.

 Angular application performance depends upon various factors like memory consumption, amount of data processed, network speed, etc. Using lazy loading we can overcome these factors and enhance the performance of Angular application in terms of initial loading time, quick responses, memory leaks, and reduced network latency.
 Lazy loading is a very powerful method to improve AngularJS performance and with the help of that, we can enhance user experience significantly.